fbeeper/fMacVim/README.md

 License
 -------

-JIC anybody asks, the Vim licence seems a good fit ;)
+JIC anybody asks, the Vim licence seems a good fit for any of the "work" I've done packing this ;) For any other concerns about licensing, take a look at

+	:help license